A Plum Job

 Tricky Conscience is very well written, informative, absorbing and funny.
 Mehreen Ahmed

 Novels available as printed books from Ingram Spark (international distributor) and from Fox Plays.

-Novels available as eBooks from Amazon and Smashwords.
+Novels available as eBooks from Amazon.

 To buy novels from Fox Plays, go to Order Form on Contact page.